Kin of riot victim Ankit Sharma gets Delhi govt job | Law-Order

 Ankit Sharma was an Intelligence Bureau officer killed during the riots in northeast Delhi.

-The CMO said last year, Kejriwal had handed over a check of Rs 1 crore to Ankit Sharma's family.
+Last year, Kejriwal had presented a check of Rs 1 crore to Ankit Sharma's family, the CMO said.

 Kejriwal asserted that the government will keep helping the family in future.

-“Loss of human life can never be fulfilled but with this government job and Rs 1 crore assistance, the family will get strength.
-In future too, we will help the family in every possible way,” Kejriwal said in a tweet in Hindi.
+''Loss of human life can never be fulfilled but with this government job and Rs 1 crore assistance, the family will get strength.
+In future too, we will help the family in every possible way,'' the chief minister said in a tweet in Hindi.

 Ankit Sharma was found dead in a drain near his home in northeast Delhi's riot-hit Chand Bagh area in February 2020.